-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness opportunities for enrollment in a broad course of study. performance tasks will be used to further assess students outcomes.
-Scope: LEA-wide 4.
-Attendance data to be considered when determining interventions and support 5.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness continue to refine current assessment tools to identify students' unique strengths and challenges and inform resource priorities.
+We will provide equitable opportunities for enrollment in a broad course of study.
+Scope: LEA-wide further assess students outcomes.
+The site will include student attendance data when determining interventions and support and most importantly we will eliminate policies that practices that result in inequities. performance tasks will be used to further assess students outcomes.
+4. Attendance data to be considered when determining interventions and support 5.
 Eliminate policies that practices that result in inequities 1.2 Action: Technology and Mentorship Need: Every student will have accessibility to a Chrome Book.
-Scope: LEA-wide Technology gives more access to academic resources to support unduplicated students learning loss.
-Beginning teacher mentorships with veteran teachers Professional development designed to implement tech resources and strategies in the classroom Community partnerships with local tech professionals to bring real life, employable skills to the students 1.3 Action: Electives and Extra-Curricular Activities By expanding elective options, a broad course of study based on interest and teacher availability.
-Elective opportunities on the Master Schedule
+This is important for unduplicated and EL students who do not have access to affordable technology.
+Scope: LEA-wide Technology gives more access to academic resources to support unduplicated and EL student learning loss.
+Technology rich environments create meaningful, real world experiences and facilitates personalized learning opportunities.
+1. Beginning teacher mentorships with veteran teachers 2.
+Professional development designed to implement tech resources and strategies in the classroom 3.
+Community partnerships with local tech professionals to bring real life, employable skills to the students 1.3 Action: Electives and Extra-Curricular Activities Need: By expanding elective options, a broad course of study based on interest and teacher availability will enable enhanced learning opportunities and a high Elective opportunities on the Master Schedule